 CRISPR-Cas9 gene editing technology is red-hot right now and I’ve been doing interviews with various thought leaders on it, which today includes Steven Pinker.
 This technology has great power for research in the lab and there are hypothetical transformative clinical applications of CRISPR too.
 The latter efforts could include experimental attempts at reversal of disease-causing mutations in one-cell embryos with the hope that they then grow into full-fledged, healthy human beings.
 Hypothetically CRISPR could also be used for pursuing human enhancement via germline genetic …Read More

-You might enjoy the articles below and find they surprise and educate you.
+You might enjoy the recommended reads below and find they surprise and educate you.
 Products in the pipeline – Ocata’s RPE by Alexey, a nice update on Ocata.
 Yes, we are seeing more attacks on academic freedom: guest post by historian of science and medicine.
 Guest piece by Alice Dreger on her new book, Galileo’s Middle Finger.
 Scientists Call For Moratorium On Human Genetic Experiments.
 Another piece on the hot topic of the week, Human genetic modification, this nice one by Dan Vergano over at BuzzFeed Science.
-How the …Read More
+How …Read More